 The liquids vapor head at the actual temperature can be expressed as:

 Note!
-The vapor pressure in fluids depends on temperature.
-Water, our most common fluid, starts boiling at 20 oC if the absolute pressure in the fluid is 2.3 kN/m2.
-For an absolute pressure of 47.5 kN/m2, the water starts boiling at 80 oC.
-At an absolute pressure of 101.3 kN/m2 (normal atmosphere), the boiling starts at 100 oC.
+The vapor pressure in a fluid depends on the temperature.
+Water, our most common fluid, starts boiling at 20 oC if the absolute pressure is 2.3 kN/m2.
+For an absolute pressure of 47.5 kN/m2 the water starts boiling at 80 oC.
+At an absolute pressure of 101.3 kN/m2 (normal atmosphere) the boiling starts at 100 oC.

 Net Positive Suction Head - NPSH